17th of November 2021

 Amnesia: A Machine for Pigs

 A Machine for Pigs is supposedly a true sequel, but I'd rather see it as an expansion with its 4-hour length, recycled game engine and all.
 Overall, it's pretty good, but definitely a downgrade from the Dark Descent in every respect.
 The gameplay is almost fully linear; there are no hubs and you cannot backtrack to previous maps.
 There are no puzzles to speak of, nothing that'll make you scratch your head.
 The lantern has infinite fuel and there's no sanity meter; the only reason to ever put down the lantern is when monsters might see it, but they're hardly an issue, appearing only in the second half of the expansion.
 The first half relies on sights and sounds that may be effective for a while, but quickly you'll realize there's nothing there, just smoke and mirrors.
-Maybe they felt short encounters would make a bigger impression, but they don't; in fact, it felt the developers were putting monsters in the game against their better (and wrong) judgment and would rather just have made another Dear Esther.
+Maybe they felt short encounters would make a bigger impression, but they don't; in fact, it felt the developers (the Chinese Room) were putting monsters in the game against their better (and wrong) judgment and would rather just have made another Dear Esther.
+(Edit 9.12.2021: It seems I was wrong and it was Frictional Games that wanted to streamline some of the good ideas the Chinese Room had for the game.)

 Still, the dark and creepy environments are once again something you'll carry with you for a long time, with Victorian London serving as a backdrop as you traverse into the depths of the antagonist's infernal machine, and the storyline is engaging in all its demented sickness.
 (You can't, however, compliment the story for originality; it's another one of those where some fed-up intellectual wants to create a utopia and proceeds to slaughter lots of people to get there; you know, like Pol Pot, arguably the most evil man of the 20th century) Also, the game maintains at least a low level of tension throughout, so it's not as easily recognizable as a walking simulator, unlike Dear Esther.
 Too bad then that they saved the worst for last, as the final ten minutes or so is one of those where you walk in a straight line while the game throws audiovisual elements your way.
 I struggle to think of a game that'd benefit from this crap, while quite a few have been ruined by it at the most crucial moment.